 Parents will be invited to meet the class teacher during the first week of the Autumn Term for a short information session and will also have termly parent meetings (including structured conversations as set out in the SEND Policy)

 Homework will be set via Google classroom.
 Parents will be kept clearly informed of the homework being set and should be given appropriate information to enable them to help via instructions on Google classroom.

 Content and Progression

 Homework is about practising and developing knowledge of the basic skills through fun and engaging activities appropriate to their age and ability.

 Spelling and Number Facts

-Children will be taught strategies which they can use to learn spellings, number bonds, number facts or times tables effectively and these are examples of what they can practise at home.
+Children will be taught strategies which they can use to learn spellings, number bonds, number facts or times tables effectively and these can be used to practise at home.

 Every child will be encouraged to read at home daily, but it is expected that they read at least 3 times per week.
 Each child needs to bring their completed reading records into school every day which will be looked at by their class teacher.

-KS2 less confident readers will receive a banded book plus a library book chosen by the child when appropriate.
+KS2 children will receive a book matched to their reading level plus a library book chosen by the child when appropriate.
 Teachers may recommend books to encourage a ‘balanced diet’ across different genres.

-In line with our feedback policy reflection is seen as an opportunity to develop pupils into critical learners whereby they begin to recognise areas of development for themselves recognising where/how to take their learning on to the next level.
-The half termly project learning will be discussed in a conference with the pupils and their teacher, or feedback will be given directly via Google classroom.
+In line with our feedback policy, reflection is seen as an opportunity to develop pupils into critical learners whereby they begin to recognise areas of development for themselves.
+Enabling them to understand where/how to develop their learning.
+Homework will be discussed either in a conference with the pupils and their teacher, or feedback will be given directly via Google classroom.